rsigalov/rsigalov.github.io/teaching.md

 ## Asset Pricing

-These notes were prepared for Asset Pricing class taught by John Y. Campbell in Fall 2019.
+These notes were prepared while assisting John Y. Campbell in teaching PhD level Asset Pricing in the Fall of 2019.
+They follow the main textbook for the class and are aimed to fill in the derivations omitted in the textbook and provide additional intuition for the results.

 ### Notes based on Campbell (2018)